Global Convergence of ADMM in Nonconvex Nonsmooth Optimization: Applications

 Now let us check \ref{A_coercive}--\ref{A_h}. \ref{A_coercive} holds because of i). \ref{A_feasible} holds because $B = \mathbf{I}_{np}$. \ref{A_h} holds because of ii). \ref{A_rank} holds because $E$ and $\mathbf{I}_{np}$ both have full column ranks. { If $r(x)$ is piecewise linear, then \ref{A_f} holds naturally.} If $r(x)$ is MCP

 or SCAD

 we can verify that those functions are the maximum of a set of quadratic functions.
 Then by \cite[Example 2.9]{poliquin1996prox}, we know they are prox-regular.
 Hence, it remains to verify \ref{A_f}{(ii)a} that $r(x) = \sum_{i} |x_i|^q$ is restricted prox-regular.
-When $q = 1$, this is trivial so we only consider the nonconvex case $0 < q < 1$.
-The set of general subgradient of $r(\cdot)$ is
+When $q = 1$, this is trivial; when $0 < q < 1$, it has been proved in Proposition \ref{Prop:restricted_prox}.
+This verifies \ref{A_f} and completes the proof. \end{proof}